spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_endOfLifeInformation |
 | **Expected Value** | Object containing waste prevention, separate collection, and information on collection |

----

 ###### 6.1.3.5.1 separateCollection {#DigitalBatteryPassport_circularity_endOfLifeInformation_separateCollection}

-The *separateCollection* attribute specifies whether the battery must be collected separately at the end of its life.
+The `separateCollection` attribute specifies whether the battery must be collected separately at the end of its life.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|